xrdocs/design/_blogs/2018-05-08-compass-peering-fabric-hld.md

 ## Peering Fabric Use Cases

-### Traditional IXP Peering Migration to Compass Peering Fabric
+### Traditional IXP Peering Migration to  Peering Fabric

 A traditional SP IXP design traditionally uses one or two large modular systems terminating all peering connections.
 In many cases, since providers are constrained on space and power they use a collapsed design where the minimal set of peering nodes not only terminates peer connections but also provides services and core connectivity to the location.
-The Compass Peering Fabric uses best of breed high density, low footprint hardware requiring much less space than older generation modular systems.
-Many older systems provide densities at approximately 4x100GE per rack unit, while Compass Peering PFL nodes start at 24x100GE or 36x100GE per 1RU with high FIB capability.
+The Peering Fabric uses best of breed high density, low footprint hardware requiring much less space than older generation modular systems.
+Many older systems provide densities at approximately 4x100GE per rack unit, while Peering Fabric PFL nodes start at 24x100GE or 36x100GE per 1RU with high FIB capability.
 Due to the superior space efficiency, there is no longer a limitation of using just a pair of nodes for these functions.
 In either a collapsed function or distributed